epfl-ada/ada-2024-project-correlationeqcausation/README.md

 ### Subquestions:
 1. Do Oscar nominations align with popular opinion?
-2. To what degree are Oscar nominations affected by the origin country of the movie, and how does this interact with our other results?
+2. To what degree are Oscar nominations affected by the origin country of the movie?
-3. To what degree are Oscar winnings and nominations representative of the US population ethnicity statistics?
+3. To what degree are Oscar winnings and nominations representative of ethnicity statistics (for the world and United States)?
 4. To what degree do personal actor features such as height and age correlate with Oscar nominations?

 ## Datasets